thefinnlab/psyanim-docs/entities_and_components.md

 At class-level, we have declared a `player` field which the user of this component will need to populate with an entity reference.

+This is an important aspect of `Component Communication`, or how components communicate with other components and entities.

+A common, reliable mechanism for component communication is simply to add a field to the component class which references other entities or components.

 Moreover, this class exposes a `Phaser.Events.EventEmitter` reference through it's `this.events` property.
 This allows any users of this component to handle the `collected` event.

+Component Events are slightly more complex to use and implement, but are a better choice for `Component Communication` than direct references in situations like this, where the component should not know about other specific components or entities.

 This class essentially plugins into Phaser's sprite `setOnCollide()` method and then, any time a physics body collides with the entity this component is attached to, we check to see if it's the player.